YeonsungJung/YeonsungJung.github.io/_pages/about.md

 My research interests lie in ***advancing the generalization of large multi-modal agents(LMAs)*** and ***addressing hallucination in multi-modal large language models(MLLMs)***.
 I am also interested in developing ***robust fine-tuning methods for vision-language models*** to ensure reliable deployment in real-world applications.

-Previously, my work explored understanding and improving model robustness across diverse modalities, including 2D and 3D vision, vision-language, and multi-modal models.
+Previously, my work centered on understanding and improving model robustness across diverse modalities, including 2D and 3D vision, vision-language, and multi-modal models.

 <!---
 My interests include, but are not limited to, ***understanding and enhancing model robustness*** across diverse modalities such as 2D & 3D vision, vision-language, and multi-modal models.